pauldavidarevalo/4156-TeamProject-2025/README.md

 check that all tests are successfully working (no assertion errors, missing imports, etc.).
 You can then look at the new JaCoCo report by running the command "mvn jacoco:report" and going to the "src/target/site/jacoco" folder.
 You can then look at the overall branch coverage by clicking index.html and opening it in a browser (Google Chrome works best).

+## Testing endpoints from first iteration
+To test in postman, open a workspace in postman and select Import -> Select File -> select "Log Analytics Service.postman_collection.json" in the top level of this repo.

 ## Endpoints
 This summarizes the endpoints from LogController, AnalyticsController, and SecurityController classes,